StanHaanen/8CC00/README.md

 # 8CC00
-Course 8CC00: Advanced programming and biomedical data analysis
+Github repository for the course 8CC00: Advanced programming and biomedical data analysis.